dudetechitout/memwipe/README.md

 ## Installation
 1. **Download MemWipe** from the [latest release](https://github.com/dudetechitout/memwipe/releases).
-2. Extract the files (if applicable).
-3. Run **MemWipe.exe** - no installation required.
+2. Run **MemWipe.exe** - no installation required.
-4. Customize your settings as needed for automatic or manual memory optimization.
+3. Customize your settings as needed for automatic or manual memory optimization.

 ---